 The Board anticipates that the Chief Executive Officer will serve on the Board.
-Other members of management who can assist the Board in fulfilling its responsibilities based on their experience and role at the Company may serve on the Board.
+The Board also anticipates that other members of management who can assist the Board in fulfilling its responsibilities based on their experience and role at the Company may serve on the Board.